zephinzer/godev/README.md

 You will also need to go to your GitHub repository's **Settings > Deploy keys** and add the public key generated from `make ssh.keys` (the public key should be at `./bin/id_rsa.pub`, use the `./bin/id_rsa_b64` contents for the `GITHUB_SSH_DEPLOY_KEY` variable).

-### TODOS
-- Releasing to DockerHub
-- Releasing to Brew
-- Releasing to Chocolatey
-- Releasing to GitHub
-- Releasing to GitLab

 - - -

 ## Architecture Notes

 ### Components

 #### Watcher
 - Watches the file system recursively at a directory level, watches new directories as they are created, sends notifications through a channel to the main process
 - Batches file system changes and notifies the main process through a channel